-Use of an electronic device of any kind is strictly prohibited on campus except in the recreation room during breakfast or lunch time.
+Use of any electronic device of any kind is strictly prohibited on campus except when instructed by staff to do so.
 The School of Unlimited Learning will not be responsible for lost or stolen property.

 Use of Office Supplies

 Office supplies and equipment are for staff use (e.g.: copy machine, hole punchers, paper clips, telephones, etc.).
 Student use of office supplies, telephones and/or equipment must be by permission and under the supervision of appropriate staff.